dh-notes/vim-article/main.md

 deferring until intermediate to advanced proficiency is reached.
 The writers found it useful to tackle one customization at a time.
 Vim is a remarkably flexible and deep tool that can grow with the user's expertise.
-It is free and open source, which means that with enough users, we further tailor it to the needs of our academic community.
+It is free and open source, which means that with enough users, we can further tailor it to the needs of our academic community.